konimarti/c3l/README.md

 `c3l` will be installed in `/usr/local/bin` by default and the man page in `/usr/local/man/`.

-If you want to install it in at a different location, set the `PREFIX` variable when running `make install`:
+If you want to install it to a different location, set the `PREFIX` variable when running `make install`:
 ```bash
 make PREFIX=~/.local/ install